 Some of these physical signs include:

-- Gastrointestinal complaints, such as stomach cramps, acid reflux, constipation, etc.
+- Gastrointestinal complaints, including stomach cramps, acid reflux, constipation, etc.

 - Trouble concentrating